openuado/niet/README.md

 See the [related section](#deal-with-errors) for more info on how to manage errors with `niet`.

-Niet is based on `jmespath` to find results so for complex research you can refer to the [jmespath specifications](http://jmespath.org/specification.html#identifiers) to use identifiers properly.
+Niet is based on `jmespath` to find results so for complexe research you can refer to the [jmespath specifications](http://jmespath.org/specification.html#identifiers) to use identifiers properly.